rintala/swedish-tea/content/blog/kattis/index.md

 <a href="https://open.kattis.com/"><img src="kattis-logo.png"/></a>

 Kattis is a great online tool for automatically checking solutions on programming tasks; it has been a helpful addition to my programming journey and therefore I would like to share it with you.
-I started using it as part of my courses at KTH and have continued solving some Kattis problems on my spare time, improving my programming skills in Java, Python and C++.s
+I started using it as part of my courses at KTH and have continued solving some Kattis problems on my spare time, improving my programming skills in Java, Python and C++.

 1. [Intro](#intro)
 2. [Why use Kattis?](#why-use-kattis)